Palo Alto DNS Security

 Step 2: Configure log severity

-Select critical, high, medium severity for signature source such as Palo Alto Network Contents and DNS Security Threats as discussed above in this article.
+Select critical, high, and medium severity for signature sources such as Palo Alto Network Contents and DNS Security Threats as discussed above in this article.

 Step 3: Policy settings for each and every DNS signature category